 Advertisement

-How to find and catch Gulf Coast flounder after the fall migration.
+Find and catch Gulf Coast flounder after the fall migration.

 Flounder underwater

-The water along the upper Texas coast usually stays too murky for sightfishing, but on this particular late fall day, it looked crystal clear in the tiny canal that runs along Highway 87 in Bridge City.
+The water along the upper Texas coast usually stays too murky for sight fishing, but on this particular late fall day, it looked crystal clear in the tiny canal that runs along Highway 87 in Bridge City.
 I saw flounder everywhere.
+I could see some as sandy outlines on the bottom; others aggressively blasted toward the surface, feeding on shrimp.
+Certainly, this would be a flounder fisherman’s dream come true.
+Not so.
+I offered multiple baits as I walked along the canal’s edge.
+The flounder refused all of them.

 Having just returned from a crappie-fishing expedition, I still had a medium-light-action spinning rod rigged with fluorocarbon line and a 2-inch curl-tailed grub in the back of my truck.
 A curl tail is my favorite flounder lure but this one was half the size of my normal presentation.